A B C D E F G H I J K L M N O P Q R S T U V W X Y Z

 Pardee | Atchison | Lost Town | 1858-1903 | Pardee was one of the oldest settlements in Atchison County.
 It was established by Caleb May in October 1854. |

-Park’s Fort or Old Ogallah | Trego | Lost Town | Moved to site of Trego about 1870; name changed to Trego in 1876; moved to WaKeeney in 1878. | |
+Park’s Fort or Old Ogallah | Trego | Lost Town | Moved to the site of Trego about 1870; name changed to Trego in 1876; moved to WaKeeney in 1878. | |

 Parnell | Atchison | Lost Town | 1883-1923 | Situated on both the Atchison, Topeka & Santa Fe Railroad and the Missouri Pacific Railroad, the town was platted in December 1883. |

-Parrott’s Ferry | Doniphan | Lost Place | NA | Established in 1846 on the Missouri River about four miles above St. Joseph, Missouri at Wathena.
+Parrott’s Ferry | Doniphan | Lost Place | NA | Established in 1846 on the Missouri River about four miles above St. Joseph, Missouri, at Wathena.
 It later became Wathena Landing. |

 Pasadena | Finney | Lost Town | ||

-Patenville | Gray | Lost Town | Vacated 1893. | |
+Patmos | Coffey | Lost Town | 1890-1902 | |

 Patty’s Mill | Lyon | Lost Town | 1870-1871 | |

-Pawnee | Geary | Lost Town | 1855 | Incorporated 1855.
+Pawnee | Geary | Lost Town | 1855 | Incorporated in 1855 by the Bogus Legislature.
 The post office was established on March 3, 1855, with Fox Booth as postmaster.
-Pawnee was the first county seat of Riley County and the first territorial capital. |
+Pawnee was the first county seat of Riley County and the first territorial capital of Kansas. |

-Pawnee County | Pawnee | Current County | 1867 Created from unorganized area in 1867.
-Larned is the county seat. | |
+Pawnee County | Pawnee | Current County | NA | Created from unorganized area in 1867.
+Larned is the county seat. |

 Pawnee Fork, Fort Larned | Pawnee | Historic Site | National Historic Site | |